Kingjosh007/ruby-oop-school-library/README.md

 2. Clone this repository by running `git clone https://github.com/Kingjosh007/ruby-oop-school-library` in your command line.

-Navigate to the repository by running `cd ruby-oop-school-library`.
+3. Navigate to the repository by running `cd ruby-oop-school-library`.

+4. Run `ruby main.rb` in your command line.

 ## Built With